We’ve all heard this expression before. It’s an all too common phrase uttered by the overzealous bride.

 From the very first, watching her young daughter toddle along with the neighbor’s young son, a mother may ponder her daughter’s wedding long before the daughter ever dreams of it.
 Along with all the other hopes and wishes she may have for her daughter, a mother may envision her daughter–a graceful, self assured woman in white, walking down the aisle to marry a man who loves her.
 These thoughts may come and go in a mother’s imagination as she watches her daughter grow.

-From infancy to adulthood, your mother is there for you through all the bumps and bruises of the schoolyard, teenage angst, graduations and career successes, but most importantly, she has been there for you throughout all the numerous crushes and heartbreaks.
-There were boyfriends that never materialized past diary entries, or the high school sweetheart that eventually broke your heart…Moms are there to pick up the shattered pieces that boyfriends-past may have left in their wake.
+From infancy to adulthood, your mother is there for you through all the bumps and bruises of the schoolyard, teenage angst, graduations, and career successes, but most importantly, she has been there for you throughout all the numerous crushes and heartbreaks.
+There were crushes that never materialized past diary entries, or the high school sweetheart that broke your heart…Moms are there to pick up the shattered pieces that boyfriends-past may have left in their wake.
 Until finally, “the one” has arrived.

 With a calendar full of upcoming social events such as bridal showers and bachelorette parties, a bride can also save-a-date for her mother.
 It can be for a mother-daughter luncheon, one that celebrates the special relationship the two women share.
 A luncheon could also be a great opportunity to communicate plans and expectation for the big day and simply take some time to acknowledge and savor this very special time in both your lives.

 If you still feel strongly that it’s your day and are determined to have it your way, remember what author Hannah Seligson explained: